frees-io/frees-rpc-workshop/README.md

 }
 ```

-Notice about `@service` and `@rpc(Avro)` annotations, both are provided by Freestyle RPC.
+Notice the `@service` and `@rpc(Avro)` annotations, both are provided by Freestyle RPC.
 The first one allows to define an RPC service.
 The second one though, brings us the ability to define an RPC service.
-In this case, we are serialising with `Avro` but `Protocol Buffers` is also supported (you must use `Protobuf` instead).
+In this case, we are serialising with `Avro` but `Protocol Buffers` is also supported (in that case you should use `Protobuf` instead).

 ### Service Implementation